Updated: 02.01.2022

 Well, we are building the bridges of trust that will help improve security for everyone involved, what we like to call the Patchstack Alliance.

-You likely already know Patchstack works with the security researchers, offering them a bug bounty and notoriety for reporting WordPress vulnerabilities in open source components through the Patchstack Red Team.
+You likely already know Patchstack works with security researchers, offering them a bug bounty and notoriety for reporting WordPress vulnerabilities in open-source components through Patchstack Alliance.

-Patchstack then takes the vulnerability reports the red team provides, manually verify them, and only forwards the reports which are within the developer’s control to patch.
+Patchstack then takes the vulnerability reports the Patchstack Alliance provides, manually verifies them, and only forwards the reports which are within the developer’s control to patch.

 Patchstack continues to help everyone else responsible for security as well, we have services that help the website owners and hosting providers as well.

-With the information gathered from the Red Team, we provide web application firewall rules to protect websites that rely on open source code either at the site level (with the Patchstack App) or at the hosting level (with our hosting partnerships.)
+With the information gathered from the Alliance, we provide vPatches or in other words – firewall rules to protect websites that rely on open-source code either at the site level (with the Patchstack App) or at the hosting level (with our hosting partnerships.)

-This is the Patchstack Alliance, the bringing together of security researchers, developers, hosting providers, and site owners to help improve the security of open-source code.
+So in essence we are bringing together security researchers, developers, hosting providers, and site owners to help improve the security of open-source code.

-If you are interested in joining this alliance, we would love to have you.
+If you are interested in joining Patchstack Alliance, we would love to have you.

-• Open Source Developers, we can help you write better code, we would even like to show you how to spot security vulnerabilities in open source code.
-Maybe you could contribute to the Patchstack Red Team with security bug reports some time.
+Plugin developers, we can help you write better code, we would even like to show you how to spot security vulnerabilities in open-source code.
+Maybe you could contribute to the Patchstack Alliance with security bug reports sometime.

 Looks like your browser is blocking our support chat widget.
 Turn off adblockers and reload the page.